 Don’t worry if you can’t find a yellow socket on your TV to connect a VCR, as many new TVs don’t have one.
 Manufacturers think there is no need to supply TVs with the ability to connect a VCR through the standard (and old) yellow, red and white sockets.
 Instead some TV’s let you connect to the green socket, and others require you to use a HDMI input.
 I discuss each method below.

 At the rear or side of many flat screen TVs there is no yellow socket for “Video In”.
 But as you can see in this picture, they indicate you can use the green socket instead.
 Notice on this TV, (and most others) there is only one of the green sockets nominated as “Video in” for you to connect a VCR to.

 So for this TV, you would connect the yellow lead from the VCR to the nominated green “Video in” socket.
 The red and white audio leads from the VCR would connect to the corresponding red and white audio sockets below the blue and red.

 Be careful not to fall into the trap of connecting the red audio cable, to the other red socket labelled “Pr” – the right audio will not work if you do this.
 Also ensure you don’t connect anything to the blue or red video inputs or your VCR picture will be in black and white only.

 Composite Vs Component Video

-The green, blue and red sockets labelled Y, Pb and Pr in the photo above are for connecting a DVD player.
+The green, blue and red sockets labelled Y, Pb and Pr in the photos above are for connecting a DVD player.
 These three video signals are called “Component Video”.
 It is the best way of connecting a DVD player if the DVD player doesn’t have HDMI.
 The green input from a DVD player is basically the black and white picture.
 The blue and red inputs are for the colour information of the picture.
 Then the other red and white sockets are for the right and left audio.